Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Introduction

 Despite progress in multi-agent frameworks and emerging protocols, deployments remain platform-centric and tied to proprietary interfaces, leaving interoperability fragmented \cite{chen2025internet,wang2025internet}.
 Similar barriers appear in the broader Web~3.0 transition, where decentralization and user control are constrained by scalability, interoperability, usability, and trust challenges \cite{cao2025web}.

-For an open IoA, this creates a practical gap: agents may be capable in isolation, yet lack shared mechanisms to reliably (i) \textit{identify} each other and establish cross-domain trust \cite{wang2025security_ioa,mazzocca2025did_vc_survey}, (ii) \textit{communicate} with secure asynchronous semantics suitable for offline settings \cite{rfc9420_mls}, (iii) \textit{negotiate and pay} per request without a shared billing provider \cite{interledger_ilp,ietf_http_semantics}, and (iv) \textit{produce verifiable evidence} of execution and delivery for auditing and dispute hooks \cite{slsa_spec,intoto_spec}.
+For an open and decentralized IoA, this creates a practical gap: agents may be capable in isolation, yet lack shared mechanisms to reliably (i) \textit{identify} each other and establish cross-domain trust \cite{wang2025security_ioa,mazzocca2025did_vc_survey}, (ii) \textit{communicate} with secure asynchronous semantics suitable for offline settings \cite{rfc9420_mls}, (iii) \textit{negotiate and pay} per request without a shared billing provider \cite{interledger_ilp,ietf_http_semantics}, and (iv) \textit{produce verifiable evidence} of execution and delivery for auditing and dispute hooks \cite{slsa_spec,intoto_spec}.
 Without shared protocols and explicit interfaces, cross-platform collaboration remains the exception.

 To address this gap, we draw inspiration from the classical Internet: interoperability at scale emerged from layering with clean interfaces and separable trust assumptions.
-Following this principle, we propose \textit{Agent-OSI}, a six-layer reference stack for decentralized agent networking built on top of TCP/IP.
-Fig.~\ref{fig:agent_osi} overviews the stack.
-Agent-OSI organizes agent requirements into secure connectivity and agent-to-agent (A2A) messaging (L1--L2), identity/authorization plus interoperable settlement (L3--L4), and verifiable execution plus semantic interoperability for orchestration (L5--L6).
-Our goal is a deployable reference architecture with explicit cross-layer interfaces so heterogeneous agent frameworks can interoperate without a single platform as the trust anchor.
+We propose \textit{Agent-OSI} (illustrated in Fig.~\ref{fig:agent_osi}), a functional interoperability architecture above TCP/IP---not a new network-layer protocol---for a decentralized IoA; its core contribution is agent communication and settlement (L1/L2/L4), with identity (L3), verifiable execution (L5), and semantic orchestration (L6) as boundary layers over existing standards.
+Our goal is a deployable architecture with explicit cross-layer interfaces so heterogeneous agent frameworks can interoperate without a single platform as the trust anchor.

 A central element of Agent-OSI is a Web-compatible settlement interface for pay-per-use services.
-We use HTTP 402 (Payment Required) as an application-level payment challenge---in spirit similar to HTTP 401---to carry a machine-verifiable quote and receipt-verification rules, rather than introducing a new network-layer protocol \cite{ietf_http_semantics}.
+We use HTTP 402 (Payment Required) as an application-layer challenge--response primitive (analogous to HTTP 401 for authentication) carrying a machine-verifiable quote and receipt-verification rules, rather than introducing a new network-layer protocol \cite{ietf_http_semantics}.
 This enables a client agent to pay per request without proprietary billing APIs, while supporting replay protection, auditability, and dispute hooks.
-In our prototype, we instantiate L4 with a blockchain-based escrow and event-verifiable receipts to realize 402-style payments.